GLOBAL MARKETS-Shares edge lower, bonds rise, on data

 “Investors usually wait for the start of a new quarter to take some money off the table.
 That tends to happen a little early when everyone is expecting the same thing.”

-Analysts had expected the housing data to show an improving economy that would keep the Federal Reserve from launching a new round of a bond-buying program known as quantitative easing.
+Analysts expected the housing data to show an improving economy that would keep the Federal Reserve from launching a third round of a bond-buying program known as quantitative easing.

-Fed Chairman Ben Bernanke has said more bond purchases remain an option, and he has warned about removing stimulus from the U.S. economy too soon.

-Still, Narayana Kocherlakota, a non-voting member of the Fed’s policy-setting committee who is president of the Minneapolis Federal Reserve Bank, said falling unemployment and inflationary pressures could change Bernanke’s stance.

-The Fed could start moving away from its near-zero interest rate policy as soon as this year, Kocherlakota told reporters.
+Falling unemployment and the potential for inflation could lead the Fed to start moving away from its near-zero interest rate policy as soon as this year, Narayana Kocherlakota, president of the Minneapolis Federal Reserve Bank, said on T ues day.

+Investors are leery of further equity gains.
+Stocks are trading slightly above their historical valuations, while equity market fundamentals have lost momentum, Goldman Sachs said in a report.

-MSCI’s all-country world equity index lost 0.2 percent, crimping a rally of more than 10 percent so far in 2012 after reaching its highest level since August on Monday.
+MSCI’s all-country world equity index lost 0.2 percent, crimping a rally of more than 10 percent so far this year after reaching its highest level since August on Monday.

-In Europe, the FTSEurofirst 300 index of top regional shares fell slightly to close at 1,091.74.
-Emerging markets slipped 0.1 percent.
+In Europe, the FTSEurofirst 300 index of top regional shares fell slightly to close at a preliminary 1,091.74.
+Emerging markets slipped 0.2 percent.

 U.S. Treasury debt prices rose as investors took advantage of a recent gain in yields to do some bargain-hunting, although price losses were limited by expectations that a better economic picture would continue to erode the value of government debt.